skulpt/skulpt/functions.rst

 .. note::

     What would happen if we put the assignment ``runningTotal = 0`` inside the for statement?
-Not sure, try it and find out.
+Not sure?
+Try it and find out.

 In the program above, notice that the variable ``runningtotal`` starts out with a value of 0.
 Next, the iteration is performed ``x`` times.
 Inside the for loop, the update occurs. ``runningtotal`` is reassigned a new value which is the old value plus the value of ``x``.